 The 3D laser scanning industry has certainly demonstrated that they have the technology to deliver an as-built 3D BIM.
 The question is – “Are the building owners willing to pay for it?

-I had a chance to speak with some knowledgeable people in the Boston commercial real estate market this week.
+I had a chance to speak with some knowledgeable people in the Boston commercial real estate market a few months ago.
 One was with a national real estate firm and the other with a large consulting engineering firm with over 1400 employees.